 The pro forma adjustments are based on available information and assumptions that management believes are reasonable given the information that is currently available.
 However, such adjustments are subject to change based on the finalization of the terms of the Transition Services Agreement and other agreements between SpinCo and RemainCo.
 The unaudited pro forma combined financial statements are for informational purposes only and do not purport to represent what SpinCo's financial position and results of operations actually would have been had the Separation and the Distribution occurred on the dates indicated, or to project SpinCo's financial performance for any future period.
 The historical audited combined annual and unaudited combined interim financial statements of the Biohaven Research Business have been derived from RemainCo's historical accounting records and reflect certain allocations of expenses.
 All of the allocations and estimates in such financial statements are based on assumptions that RemainCo's management believes are reasonable.
-The historical combined financial statements do not necessarily represent the financial position or results of operations of the Biohaven Research Business have been reflected in the unaudited combined financial statements do not necessarily represent the financial position or results of operations of the Biohaven Research Business have been reflected in the unaudited profix as a standalone company during the periods or at the dates presented.
-As a result, autonomous entity adjustments have been reflected in the unaudited proforma combined financial information.
+The historical combined financial statements do not necessarily represent the financial position or results of operations of the Biohaven Research Business had it been operated as a standalone company during the periods or at the dates presented.
+As a result, autonomous entity adjustments have been reflected in the unaudited pro forma combined financial information.